Working with risks

 Impact

-To calculate the risk scores of a risk assessment using the default configuration, perform the following steps:
+Here is how you can calculate the risk scores of a risk assessment using the default configuration:

-2. Click on the risk you want to work with.
+2. Select the risk you want to work with.

-3. Go to the Risk Event Assessment tab and click the name of the risk assessment to open it.
+3. Go to the Risk Event Assessment tab and select the name of the risk assessment to open it.

-4. Ensure you have filled in the necessary information, and in the top right, click Assess.
+4. Ensure you have filled in the necessary information, and in the top right, select Assess.

 Result The workflow status changes to Assessment.

-5. Now, in the top right, click Score.
+5. Now, in the top right, select Score.

 Note